-Perennially popular as a holiday destination, the South West of France covers some of the most spectacular scenery in the country.
-Alongside the stunning hills, expansive views and beautiful river valleys, this part of France is also home to some incredible wine producing areas.
+Perennially popular as a holiday destination, the south of France covers some of the most spectacular scenery in the country.
+Alongside the stunning hills, expansive views, and beautiful river valleys, this part of France is also home to some incredible wine producing areas.

 Nothing can really come close to trying a Bordeaux right there at the vineyard where it’s produced.
 In south-west France, you can take your pick from over 100,000 vineyards dotted across the region.
 Be aware, however, that the term ‘Bordeaux’ covers a variety of more familiar wines, from Merlots to Sauvignon Blancs.

 Here’s where you should be going to discover your favourite wine, poured right where it’s grown.

 A highly recommended day out, Château de Pitray is conveniently situated just outside Saint-Emilion (pictures below).
 Owned by the same family, the Boignes, for over 600 years, this vineyard specialises in Merlot and Cabernet Franc Bordeaux wines and produces an impressive 240,000 bottles every year.

 If you are more of a white wine person, head to Château Pape-Clément.
 The oldest vineyard in the region, this producer has harvested over 700 vintages to date.
 They produce some outstanding Cabernet-Sauvignon and Merlot, but are one of the few Bordeaux vineyards to grow a small number of white grapes each year too.
 Their Sauvignon Blanc is exquisite, as is their Muscadelle and Semillon, and with 30 hectares of stunning landscapes around the Chateau, it’s a great place to experience the natural beauty of this area too.